Novactive/NovaeZSiteAccessFactoryBundle/documentation/USAGE.md

 ## Use Case

-We implemented this bundle in an eZ Platform (multi-site) instance.
+We implemented this bundle in an Ibexa (multi-site) instance.

-- in the file app/config/ezplatform.yml
+- in the file app/config/ibexa.yml

 ```yaml
 ezpublish: